Leonard Bernstein - From Broadway to Lincoln Center

 Candide also had a rough opening on Broadway in 1956 because of its book, and because its stylistic fit in between musical theater and opera (familiar in Europe as “operetta”) didn’t find its footing in New York until its revival two decades later with a cast of opera singers.
 It has since become a staple on both theatrical and operatic stages.

-Their modern reinterpretation of Shakespeare’s Romeo and Juliet started as “East Side Story” and a conflict between Irish Catholics and Lower East Side Jews, then moved west to Los Angeles and its Chicano turf wars, until settling in the Manhattan neighborhood between the Puerto Rican “Sharks” and the Anglo “Jets” brought together by the love of Maria and Tony.
+West Side Story began as a modern reinterpretation of Shakespeare’s Romeo and Juliet with the title “East Side Story” centered around a conflict between Irish Catholics and Lower East Side Jews.
+But that plan gave way to a move west to Los Angeles and its Chicano turf wars, until finally settling in the Manhattan neighborhood between the Puerto Rican “Sharks” and the Anglo “Jets” brought together by the love of Maria and Tony.

-What made Bernstein’s life and work so distinctively American was his own very particular yet complex cultural makeup with his instinctive passion for the variety of human experience that makes America the unique nation it is.
-The words of Walt Whitman could be applied directly to Bernstein: “I contain multitudes!”
+His critics couldn’t understand how someone who could re-introduce the symphonies of Gustav Mahler could also write a popular sensation like West Side Story.
+Perhaps what made Bernstein’s life and work so distinctively American was his own very particular yet complex cultural makeup and his instinctive passion for the variety of human experience that makes America the unique nation it is.
+The words of Walt Whitman could be applied directly to Bernstein: “I contain multitudes!” - Thomas Lloyd

 Links to additional information about Leonard Bernstein and the music Bucks County Choral Society will be performing at the June concert